Kunitachi District

 “Get after him for what?”

 “I don’t know.
 For anything.
-For being a lethargic scuz.
-Geez, I’m not asking a lot.
+For being a lethargic bum.
+Jeez, I’m not asking a lot.
 A little intimidation, maybe.”

-“Hey, like he’s your companion, Thack.
-And you are the D.L.”
+“Hey, you’re the D.L.
+That’s your job.”
 Longstreet grinned.
 “Besides, you know what they say about people in glass houses.”
-He gave Thackeray an understanding pat on the shoulder.
+He gave Thackeray a sympathetic pat on the shoulder.

 Longstreet wasn’t a hypocrite.
-Just a paper tiger.
+Only a paper tiger.

 “Sure thing.”